 Depending on your style of service, you might also want to consider entertainment-ready chairs.
 A number of the newer chairs on the market double as entertainment and learning centers with built-in speakers, sound docks, and even laptop tables and Internet connectivity.
 While these might be ideal for upscale spas catering to busy business people, they are probably excessive for a standard suburban salon.

 Research Filtration and Pump Connections

-Not all pedicure chairs are created equal.
-Many of the lower-end chairs have piped tubs that have a history of not draining completely, thereby trapping residue from the previous pedicure.
-This type of chair can result in an environment that could promote infection.
+Water filtration and drainage is another really important consideration.
+Many of the lower-end chairs have piped tubs that have a pattern of not draining completely, thereby trapping residue from the previous pedicure.
+This type of chair can result in an environment that could breed bacteria and promote infection.
 The best pedicure chair, no matter how ergonomic and comfortable, could chase customers away if they know it carries unsanitary water.